Answered by Martina Levey, owner and certified translator of Czech and English

-I am an English and Czech certified translator and interpreter for more than twenty years, and I have around me a team of experienced and skilful colleagues in many language combinations.
+I am an English and Czech translator and interpreter for more than twenty years, and I have around me a team of experienced and skilful colleagues in many language combinations.
 And I can advise you and solve seemingly unsolvable tasks.

-If you do not need a certified translation, the price will be based on the number of standard pages (SP = 1800 characters including spaces) of translation.
+The price will be based on the number of standard pages (SP = 1800 characters including spaces) of translation.
 This is the usual procedure in the Czech Republic.
 Translations to Czech are often shorter than the original text.
 It depends on the specific foreign language.
 We will be happy to prepare a quote for you.